QUICK SUMMARY

 – Albert Einstein

 It was a fascinating presentation.
-Dr. Seheult suggested that spending too much time indoors & extended quarantine would have ill effects on our mental health and physical health.
-He lectured on what Stanford University School of Medicine, as well as several other medical schools and institutions in Japan, have uncovered in regard to “phytoncides” (i.e. the volatile organic compounds that make up the essential oils that we know and love).
+Dr. Seheult warned that spending too much time indoors and extended quarantine could have ill effects on our mental health and physical health.
+He also highlighted what Stanford University School of Medicine and several medical schools and institutions in Japan have uncovered about “phytoncides,” the volatile organic compounds released by trees and plants that overlap with the essential oil constituents we know and love.
 (2, 3, 4)

 Table of Contents